Protecting Your Privacy and Funds

-- Store extra checks, credit cards, documents that list your Social Security number or Tax Identification Number, and similar items in a safe place.
-Shred all credit or debit card receipts and solicitations, ATM receipts, bank account and credit card statements, canceled checks, and other financial documents before you throw them away.
+- Store extra checks, debit and credit cards, documents that list your Social Security number or Tax Identification Number, and similar items in a safe place.
+Shred all credit or debit card receipts and solicitations, ATM receipts, bank account and credit card statements, voided checks, and other financial documents before you throw them away.

 - Replace paper invoices, statements and checks with electronic versions, if offered by your employers, utility company or other third party vendor.
-First Business offers electronic statements for deposit and employee benefit accounts and the Banks offer bill payment to eliminate outgoing mail being stolen.
+The Bank offers electronic statements for deposit and employee benefit accounts and the Banks offer bill payment to eliminate outgoing mail being stolen.

 - Usernames and Passwords: